marctrem/usbarmory-wiki-fork/Benchmarks.md

 Please keep in mind that all benchmarks are affected by a multitude of factors including, and not limited to, compilation options, kernel options and configuration, running processes, etc. These results provide only an approximate reference and should be taken with a grain of salt.

-Also note that depending on the specific i.MX53 SoC model the USB armory clock can go from 800 Mhz to 1.2 Ghz, at this point only the lowest frequency is used for the following results.
+Also note that depending on the specific i.MX53 SoC model the USB armory clock can go from 800 Mhz to 1.2 Ghz, only the lowest frequency has been tested.

 #### nbench

-The [nbench](http://www.tux.org/~mayer/linux/bmark.html) utility is used for the following benchmarks, compiled with the following gcc (Debian 4.6.3-14) flags:
+The [nbench](http://www.tux.org/~mayer/linux/bmark.html) utility is for the USB armory benchmark is compiled with the following gcc (Debian 4.6.3-14) flags:
 ```
 -s -static -Wall -O3 -mfpu=neon -mfloat-abi=hard -mcpu=cortex-a8 -mtune=cortex-a8 -fomit-frame-pointer -marm -funroll-loops -ffast-math
 ```